 Age-related macular degeneration, often just referred to as macular degeneration, is a wearing away of the macula.
 The macula is the part of the retina that handles visual acuity, which means that vision can be negatively impacted with this condition.
-Dr. Jeff Jones, the ophthalmologist at Visionaire Eye Consultants in Castle Rock, Colorado, can diagnose and treat macular degeneration in its early stages.
+Dr. Jeff Jones, the ophthalmologist at Visionaire Eye Consultants in Castle Rock, and Littleton, Colorado, can diagnose and treat macular degeneration in its early stages.
 This may help save your vision.

 Macular degeneration is a condition that causes damage to the macula, the part of the eye that deals with visual acuity.
 Because the macula is primarily focused on central vision, problems with the macula can result in major vision issues.
 Patients with untreated macular degeneration may eventually lose their vision entirely.
 Age-related macular degeneration is by far the most common kind of macular degeneration, and it's most often seen in patients who are 65 and over.
 There are two types of age related macular degeneration: